In this article you’ll find an expert review of project management tools so you can choose the best project management software for your projects.

 In fast-moving digital agencies, the average project manager is likely using a dozen different project management apps to stay on top of that ever-changing to-do list.
 This article will help you narrow down the options for selecting the right PM software by answering some common questions and offering a comparison of project management tools along with the criteria used to evaluate them.

-Project management is a broad industry—in our project management tools review we’ve selected platforms that are the best for agency environments.
+Project management is a broad industry involving many different methods and environments—in our project management tools review we’ve selected platforms that are the best for agency environments.
 Of course, some of these can adapt to different environments (IT, healthcare, finance), but we’re focused on how they work for digital teams at agencies.
 These include:

 - Software development projects